 The gypsy moth is the most damaging exotic species ever to be introduced to North America.
 The Gypsy Moth's ability to eat more than one (1) square meter of leaf foliage during its caterpillar stage has defoliated millions of acres of trees and shrubs since being brought to the United States in 1869.

-PROPOSED 2017 TREATMENT MAP (See Spray Season Maps Tab)
+PROPOSED 2017 TREATMENT MAP (See GREEN Spray Season Maps Tab)

 2017 GYPSY MOTH ADVISORY BOARD MEETING